ima-eky/100-days-of-code-course/day-63/README.md

 - SQLAlchemy is defined as an ORM Object Relational Mapping library.
 This means that it's able to map the relationships in the database into Objects.
 - Tables can be defined as separate Classes and each row of data is a new Object.[Here's](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application) more documentation on SQLAchemy
-- The main aim of this project is to get grasp of CRUD OPERATIONS.(You can always improve the front-end aspect of this project)
+- The main aim of this project is to get grasp of CRUD OPERATIONS.(You can always improve the front-end/UI-UX aspect of this project)

 ### Prerequesites